emdgroup-liquid/liquid/src/liquid/components/ld-tabs/readme.md

 ### With many tabs

-Try to avoid using tab bars with more than five tab items.
+You should try to avoid using tab bars with more than five tab items.
+But if you really must, the `ld-tabs` component has got you covered:

 {% example 'html', false, false, 'light' %}
 <ld-tabs>